Dana94/2019-website/blog/2020-10-09-quotes-project-outline.md

 [Vuex](https://vuex.vuejs.org/) is used as a global store to hold information for:

 - **theme**: Either set to the `String` value "light" or "dark".
-The store is where the theme is set in the local storage too.
+The store is where the theme is set in local storage too.
 - **authorId**: An integer from the `Dropdown` component set whenever a specific author is selected to query the results in the `App`.
 - **tags**: A list of all `String` values of the tags selected to query the results in the `App`.